open-gluck/.github/profile/README.md

 ![Friday, 17 Nov 2023 16:53:33](https://github.com/open-gluck/.github/assets/66381046/d2e180cf-2ded-4693-ad51-0d1df6061e8f)

-#### The Calendar Trick (now deprecated)
+### The Calendar Trick (now deprecated)

 Early versions of this software used a hack with a contact photo that was updated whenever the blood glucose change.
 That's cool but once in a while, the data wasn't being updated, and there was a serious risk of applying a wrong decision because data was simply not up to date.
 This is the same issue that appears with other software that use similar methods, such as the “calendar” app (though the Contacts app might be more elegant as it visually a circle that's available in more watch faces).

 If you're interested, the code for updating the contact photo is still present, feel free to dig with it.
 Personally I'm not confident it's worth the risk, but I'm always open for discussion.

-### Do you need your iPhone to use the Apple Watch app?
+# Do you need your iPhone to use the Apple Watch app?

 No, but your CGM or closed-loop system still might.

 But, if you have a cellular Apple Watch, and don't need your phone, you'll be good to go.

-### Does OpenGlück support “follower” mode?
+## Does OpenGlück support “follower” mode?

 Sure, just share the same token.

-### Does OpenGlück support multiple users?
+## Does OpenGlück support multiple users?

-Sure, each users get its own history data.
+Sure, each users get its own journal.
+If you're sharing the same server with two diabetics or more, this is the way to go.
+Each user will get a token that will show their data only.

-### Why didn't you build up on NightScout/<other alternative>?
+## Why didn't you build up on NightScout/other alternative?

-OpenGlück is supposed to be a foundation, freeing you from whatever software and hardware you use.
+**OpenGlück is a foundation**, freeing you from whatever software and hardware you use.
+It's open and we encourage anyone, with an interest in making life easier for diabetes users, to contribute.

-Think about it like an Apple TV: when you own one, you're not stuck to using the set-top-box of your internet provider.
-Which is good from a consumer standpoint perspective, you can change provider whenever you like and still, use the same friendly interface you're used to.
-And if your internet provider provides special features that you'll like, you're also free to use them in addition to your Apple TV.
+Think about it like an Apple TV: when you own one, you're no longer stuck to using the set-top-box of your internet provider.
+This is good for you, as consumer: you can change provider whenever you like and still, use the same friendly interface you're used to.
+And if your internet provider provides special features that you'll like, you're also free to use them, in addition to your Apple TV.
+That's freedom, you can choose to go your own path, when you decide.

-This means that, by design, the OpenGlück server will not have bells and whistles, and will rely on third-parties applications to provide all the features.
-Of course, if you have an iPhone/iPad/Mac/Apple Watch, you are encouraged to use our app but this is by no means necessary.